|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Stan, 48, was very concerned about his son Mike’s best friend Derek.
 Stan stated, "They’re both 13, and I know kids that age talk big.
 But I came home unexpectedly early the other day and Mike didn’t realize.
 As I was approaching his room to tell him I was home, I accidentally overheard Derek talking about how he hated his homeroom teacher and was going to blow him away!

-On this track, we have discussed three factors that may prevent children from reporting threats from another student to adults.
+In this section, we have discussed three factors that may prevent children from reporting threats from another student to adults.
 These three factors are violent language and the presumption of innocence, the adolescent code, and perceptual frames.
 At what point would it be appropriate for you to violate the confidentiality boundary with your client and notify administration of a potential threat?

-On the next track, we will discuss four stages of early community recovery from a school shootings tragedy.
-These four stages are, closing ranks, cracks in the foundation, healing at different speeds, and the impact of shooter’s families.
+In the next section, we will discuss four stages of early community recovery from a school shootings tragedy.
+These four stages are closing ranks, cracks in the foundation, healing at different speeds, and the impact of shooter’s families.

 Others who bought this School Shootings Course